gnayrr/epithet/README.md

 **Parameter:**

 > The textarea element to unenhance.
-If omitted, all textarea elements are unenhanced.
+If omitted, all textarea elements are unenhanced

 **Example:**